 Ruža Jeličić was a citizen of the former Yugoslavia.
 She worked in Germany in the 1970s and 80s and kept savings of German marks in a bank in the former Yugoslavia.
 However, along with thousands of others with foreign currency savings, she was banned from withdrawing the money after moving back home.
 After Mrs Jeličić stopped working and her husband died, she had no money to live on.

-Mrs M had her legal dispute presided over by a judge who was closely related to two of the lawyers representing the other side.
-The Strasbourg court ruled that Mrs M’s fears of impartiality had been justified and her right to a fair trial had been breached.
+Mrs M. had her legal dispute presided over by a judge who was closely related to two of the lawyers representing the other side.
+The European court ruled that Mrs M.’s fears of impartiality had been justified and her right to a fair trial had been breached.

 One night in the village of Gánovce-Filice, Roma villagers were beaten with baseball bats and iron bars by other locals.
-The Strasbourg court ruled that the authorities failed to properly investigate, or punish those responsible.
-The case was re-opened and legal changes were made to help the authorities’ tackle racist crimes.
+The European court ruled that the authorities failed to properly investigate or punish those responsible.
+The case was re-opened, and legal changes were made to help the authorities tackle racist crimes.

 Olsi Kaçiu was tortured by police and forced to give a statement which was later used to convict him.
-The Strasbourg court found that his torture and unfair trial had violated Mr Kaçiu’s basic rights.
-As a result of this case and others, a range of reforms were introduced to prevent the ill-treatment of detainees and the use of evidence obtained through ill-treatment.
+The European court found that his torture and unfair trial had violated Mr Kaçiu’s basic rights.
+As a result of this case and others, a range of reforms was introduced to prevent the ill-treatment of detainees and the use of evidence obtained through ill-treatment.

 Snežana Boucke had a baby daughter out of marriage.
 The father was ordered to pay child support.
 The authorities failed to make sure the order was enforced, and the payments were not made for 13 years.
-The Strasbourg court ruled that this breached Ms Boucke’s right to have court rulings properly enforced.
+The European court ruled that this breached Snežana's right to have court rulings properly enforced.
 The case led to significant reforms to improve the enforcement of court orders.

-Market trader Ágoston Kmetty was allegedly beaten for 3 hours by officers in a police station.
-However, no charges were brought against any officers.
-The Strasbourg court held that the prosecutor had never properly investigated – refusing even to question the officers allegedly involved.
+Market trader Ágoston Kmetty was allegedly beaten for 3 hours by police officers.
+However, no charges were brought against any of them.
+The European court held that the prosecutor had never properly investigated – refusing even to question the officers allegedly involved.
 Subsequent changes improved the remedies available to victims to ensure that crimes are properly investigated.

 Mr Millan wanted to appeal his case to the Constitutional Tribunal.
 However, the law said that a government body could refuse permission – which it did.
-Whilst the case was in Strasbourg, the government settled the case – agreeing that people should be able to appeal without government permission.
+Whilst the case was in Strasbourg, the government settled it – agreeing that people should be able to appeal without government permission.

 "Totally insufficient" investigation of a suspicious death and the reform of criminal investigations